 - Communication tools

-Every implementation plan breaks down big picture goals into measurable project phases, tasks, and subtasks.
+Roadmap planning breaks down big picture goals into measurable project phases, tasks, and subtasks.
 Each category is clearly defined with its own deadlines and resource allocations.
 Tasks and subtasks are assigned to team members who will complete and approve each one.

 In other words, if the goal is the "what," the implementation plan is the "how."